SumoLogic/sumologic-documentation/docs/get-started/checklist-admins.md

 ## Managing collection and data volume

 Sumo provides a tool for tracking and managing collection and data volume.

-* [Log Ingest Data Volume Index] (../../../Manage/Ingestion-and-Volume/Data_Volume_Index/Log_and_Tracing_Data_Volume_Index.md): Sumo writes messages to the index about how much log data your account is ingesting.
+* [Log Ingest Data Volume Index](../manage/ingestion-and-volume/data-volume-index/log-tracing-data-volume-index.md): Sumo writes messages to the index about how much log data your account is ingesting.
 You can query the index, and if desired, install the [Sumo Logic Data Volume app] (../../../07Sumo-Logic-Apps/26Apps_for_Sumo/Data_Volume_App_-_Legacy.md), which provides pre-configured searches and dashboards for analyzing log ingestion.
-* [Metric Ingest Data Volume Index] (../../../Manage/Ingestion-and-Volume/Data_Volume_Index/Metrics_Data_Volume_Index.md): The Metrics Data Volume Index is populated with a set of index messages every five minutes.
+* [Metric Ingest Data Volume Index](../manage/ingestion-and-volume/data-volume-index/metrics-data-volume-index.md): The Metrics Data Volume Index is populated with a set of index messages every five minutes.
 The messages contain information on how much metrics (by data points) your account is ingesting.

 ## Searching